tripott/jwt-bouncer-sample-validators/README.md

 If the `jku` _DOES_ exists then we fetch the JWK Set using the `jku` url.
 The required `kid` value from the JWT header allows a CDS Service to identify the correct JWK in the JWK Set.

-If a `jku` _DOES NOT_ exist, the CDS Client MUST make communicate the JWK out-of-band.
-For example, an EHR vendor may not make its JWK Set available via a URL; instead, they will communicate the JWK to the CDS Service provider (that's us) out-of-band.
-In this case, we should have stored a single key from the EHR vendor JWK Set as a string in PEM format within the `jwkPublicKeyPEM` property on the whitelist item.
+If a `jku` _DOES NOT_ exist, the CDS Client MUST communicate the JWK to the CDS Service provider (that's us) out-of-band.
+In this case, we should have already communicated with the EHR vendor and stored a single key from the EHR vendor as a string in PEM format using the `jwkPublicKeyPEM` property on the whitelist item.

 Either way, once we have a JWK, we make sure its in PEM format and attempt to verify the jwt.